Christians iun PakistanPakistanis protest against blasphemy laws and violence against Christians

 Egypt: Constant Threat of Violence

 In Egypt, Christians live under constant threat of violence and harassment.
 Sectarian tensions often explode into violence, with Christians being targeted for their faith.
 Churches are frequently attacked, bombed, and burned, and Christians themselves are subjected to killings and physical attacks.
 The government has been accused of failing to protect Christian communities and turning a blind eye to the violence.
+Christians in Egypt also face systemic discrimination in education, employment, and public life.
+Despite being a significant minority, they are often treated as second-class citizens.

 Saudi Arabia: Total Repression of Christianity